 We encourage students to sign up for our pre-law student Canvas site.
 This site contains up to date information about pre law events, internships and activities as well as detailed modules to help you prepare for law school.
-To be added to the site, please send an email to Erin Engels.
+To be added to the site, please send an email to Shana Stump.

 Our Frequently Asked Questions section should answer most of your basic questions.

 The Legal Studies Minor includes a variety of courses on law and society from several IUPUI departments.
 Classes are designed to expose you to course work similar to a law school curriculum.
 Learn more.

 Freshman students planning to attend law school can earn a BA and a law degree in six years instead of seven years.
 During your undergraduate years 1-3, students study courses for a Bachelor of Arts degree in Law in Liberal Arts, IU School of Liberal Arts – Department of Political Science.
 In years 4-6, students work toward a Doctor of Jurisprudence from the Robert H. McKinney School of Law.